fedang/fedang.net/content/posts/remaking-sudo/index.md

 -rwsr-xr-x 1 root root 290008 Jun 30 22:17 /usr/bin/sudo
 ```

-Here we can see the setuid bit, indicated by the `s` -- in the place of `x`.
+Here we can see the setuid bit, indicated by a `s` -- in the place of `x`.
 But, that said, what does this even do?

 When a setuid program is executed, the process UID